+If the UE indicates ‘nogap-noncsg’ via NeedForNCSG-InfoEUTRAN for the inter-RAT measurement, the UE shall follow the requirements in this clause as if Gap Pattern Id #1 had been used and the minimum available time Tinter1 of 30 ms shall be assumed for the corresponding requirement for VIRP of 80 ms, respectively, and CSSFinterRAT = CSSFoutside_gap,i as specified in clause 9.1.5.1.

 If higher layer filtering is used, an additional cell identification delay can be expected.

 The NR – E-UTRAN FDD RSRP measurement accuracy for all measured cells shall be as specified in clause 10.2.2.
 The NR – E-UTRAN FDD RSRQ measurement accuracy for all measured cells shall be as specified in clause 10.2.3.
 The NR – E-UTRAN FDD RS-SINR measurement accuracy for all measured cells shall be as specified in clause 10.2.5.